Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN explainability

-We can delve more deeply into the weight distribution by evaluating the sub-populations of weights based on jet containment.
-Fig.~\ref{weights_event_6W} shows the distributions of weights for $bqq$, $qq$, and non-FC events.
+We can delve more deeply into the weight distribution by separating the sub-populations of weights based on jet containment. \Figref{weights_event_6W} shows the distributions of weights for $bqq$, $qq$, and non-FC events.
 The majority of constituents at the high end of the weight scale belong to non-FC events.
-Similarly, the weights produced by the models trained targeting $p^W_{\mathrm{cont}}$, shown in Fig.~\ref{weights_parent_6D}, are more highly concentrated at $0$ and $1$, and have much lower and shorter ``tails'' on the right, especially among $b$-daughters.
-This is the first indication that PELICAN tends to up-weight some constituents in events where it doesn't have enough information for an accurate reconstruction.
+Similarly, the weights produced by the models trained targeting $p^W_{\mathrm{cont}}$, shown in \figref{weights_parent_6D}, are more highly concentrated at $0$ and $1$, and have much lower and shorter ``tails'' on the right, especially among $b$-daughters.
+This is the first indication that PELICAN tends to upweight some constituents in events where it doesn't have enough information for an accurate reconstruction.

-This approach allows to characterize the constituents that are being up-weighted.
-Fig.~\ref{weights_pT_6W} shows the constituent weights as a function of the constituent's $p_T$.
-The main observation here is that among high-energy (``hard'') constituents with $p_T>100\text{ GeV}$ the weight distribution is much more binary, and the vast majority of constituents with weights falling away from the two peaks are soft, below $20\text{ GeV}$.
-In the \Delphes case PELICAN appears to down-weight high-energy $W$-daughters and up-weight soft constituents.
-Once again, loss of information in the form of detector effects appears to lead to PELICAN up-weighting soft constituents.
+This approach allows us to characterize the constituents that are being upweighted. \Figref{weights_pT_6W} shows the constituent weight as a function of the constituent's $p_T$.
+The main observation here is that among high-energy (``hard'') constituents with $p_T>100\text{ GeV}$ the weight distribution is bimodal, and the vast majority of constituents with weights away from the two peaks are soft, below $20\text{ GeV}$.
+In the \Delphes case PELICAN appears to downweight high-energy $W$-daughters and upweight soft constituents.
+Once again, loss of information in the form of detector effects appears to lead to PELICAN upweighting soft constituents.